yuban00018/yuban00018/README.md

 <!-- - 🌴 I’m currently-->
-- 🌱 I’m currently learning algorithm
+- 🌱 I’m currently learning operating system
 - ⚡ Fun fact: In my computer, practice and theory are combined: nothing works and no one knows why.
 <!--
 - 👯 I’m looking to collaborate on )